 - Funds can be withdrawn at any time for any reason, but funds withdrawn for non-approved medical expenses before the age of 65 are subject to income taxes and an additional penalty.

 - You can no longer contribute to an HSA once you're enrolled in Medicare.

 Explore HSA eligibility for other products and services

 - Fifth Third

 - HSA Bank

 The same HSA eligibility status for emu oil applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.

-Please note that it's always best to check with your HSA administrator or health insurance provider to confirm if you can pay for emu oil with your HSA card before making any purchases.
+This page is intended to be an educational reference only.
+Please check with your HSA administrator or health insurance provider to confirm if you can pay for emu oil with your HSA card before making any purchases.

 A good rule of thumb is that if your doctor diagnosed you with a specific medical condition or ordered a treatment, product, or prescription specifically for you, your health savings account should cover it.
 Sometimes your HSA will even cover items that it normally wouldn't if you have a letter of medical necessity signed by your doctor.
 Again, you should check with your HSA administrator before any purchase if you have any questions about an item being eligible or ineligible.